Hagiyama Station: Passenger statistics

 In fiscal 2019, the station was the 68th busiest on the Seibu network with an average of 10,118 passengers daily.

 The passenger figures for previous years are as shown below.

 Surrounding area

-Although Hagiyama Station is located on the edge the city of Higashimurayama in western Tokyo, its south entrance exits to the city of Kodaira.
+Although Hagiyama Station is located on the edge the city of Higashimurayama in western Tokyo, its south entrance provides access to the city of Kodaira.

 The station provides the main access for the National Hospital Center of Neurology and Psychiatry (NCNP), one of the six National Medical Research Centers, which contains the National Institute of Neuroscience and the National Institute of Mental Health, and the National Musashi Hospital.

 A Seibu Railway maintenance depot is located adjacent to Hagiyama Station.
 This depot provides workshops, offices, and storage, as well as dormitory accommodation for Seibu employees.
 The depot is located on the Seibu Tamako Line and an access route along the line provides direct access between the dormitories and Hagiyama Station.